Help fund this project

 Before long, the three of us were organising more places to go and film as the idea of a feature-length documentary film firmed up in our minds.
 We have been to farms, an abandoned arboretum, David’s local gully, botanical gardens, suburban back yards, suburban streets.
 We have hung out with an eight-year-old reader of land named Woody.
 We have filmed David’s partner Su sharing what it is like living with such an avid reader of landscape.
 The whole time, Dave’s cameras and microphones have been rolling.

-We now have more than enough incredible footage in the bag.
 We also have more than enough love and enthusiasm to see this thing through.
 The main thing we need others to help out with is a little financial support to fund completing this film to the level of quality we’re committed to.
 While we want to make the main film free for all to see, we’re planning all sorts of additional pieces of work we’ll make available as a thanks to project supporters.